 With the extended Eid break approaching and the dirham maintaining its strength, this could be the perfect time to combine a break away with the opportunity to refresh your wardrobe with the new season’s styles.
+Don’t worry if you are on a budget because shopping on a budget can be easy!
 To help with your choice of shopping destination Gulf-based fashion, beauty and travel blogger, Tala Samman from myfashdiary.com, has teamed up with Travelex to compile a top-five list of hot shopping destinations where you can get more ‘fash for your cash’:

 - São Paulo – Brazil’s biggest city is huge for original brands

 From premium brands to second-hand snips, share in a Paulistano obsession – style.
 In this bustling city of eleven million inhabitants, São Paulo’s vibrant markets, fashionable shops and myriad shopping malls provide all your shopping needs.

 The popular and easily navigable suburb of Higienópolis combines ostentatious Brazilian brands with a smattering of international names.
 Jardins is often the first name on Brazilians’ lips when they visit the city for a shopping festa.
 For more casual shopping head to Praça Benedito Calixto for the Saturday market: alternatively Paulista Avenue is a hive of malls and shopping centres to maximise your valuable time in the city.